naoufalHdr1/alx-backend-storage/0x00-MySQL_Advanced/README.md

 - `country`: enumeration (US, CO, TN), not null (default is US).

 Ensure the table won't be recreated if it exists.

+**File**: `1-country_users.sql`

+### Task 2: Best band ever!

+Create a SQL script that ranks the origins of metal bands based on the number of non-unique fans.
+The script should:

+1. Import the data from the [`metal_bands.sql.zip`](https://intranet.alxswe.com/rltoken/uPn947gnZLaa0FJrrAFTGQ) file.
+2. Output the results in a table with the columns:
+    - `origin`
+    - `nb_fans`

+The output should be ordered by the number of fans in descending order.
+Ensure that the script can be executed on any database.

+**File**: 2-fans.sql